zincio/apidocs/source/includes/_proxies.md

 ## Query ZincAPI for current BYOP details

 You can also query the Zinc API for the current BYOP configuration of a specific retailer account.
 If the account is configured for BYOP, the full proxy information will be returned in the JSON response.
-If the account is configured for one of our internall proxies, the response will be successful (200) with an empty JSON body.
+If the account is configured for one of our internal proxies, the response will be successful (200) with an empty JSON body.

 > Example query of existing BYOP configuration